tiascott01/14_NavelBiodiversity_Challenge/README.md

 8. Trigger the Fetch and Initialization

 Much time was spent customizing the entire site, from the custom dropdown fucntions and styling, to the custom colors and fonts used for the entire site and Plotly charts.
-Further setup of the dashboard includes more setup base 'index.html', which now includes custom CSS styling to enhance the dashboard look and feel.
+Further setup of the dashboard includes more setup of the provided base 'index.html', which now includes custom CSS styling to enhance the dashboard look and feel.
 Most of all testing of the dashboard has concluded that the scaling and working of the site works on all main browsing platforms and functionality remains unchanged.